Today we have a slightly different, and I hope very interesting post, all about eBay Snipers!

 Well let’s go through them one by one.

 I can start off by eliminating Auction Sniper, for 3 main reasons:

 - Inaccurate bid times

 Point no. 1 I can easily overlook, point no. 2 is not ideal but wouldn’t have been a deal breaker if other factors had made up for it.
-But my main issue is I don’t see anything to justify paying for this service vs using one of the free options.
-Maybe if I used them extensively I would start to notice some worthwhile differences but at this point I just don’t and Auction Sniper actually performed worse than the free options…
+But my main issue is I don’t see anything to justify paying for this service when comparing it to the other options.
+Maybe if I used them extensively I would start to notice some worthwhile differences but at this point I just don’t and Auction Sniper actually performed worse than the free option Gixen…

-Which leaves us Gixen and Goofbid and overall I would say it’s a tie.
+Which leaves us Gixen and Goofbid and overall I would say it’s a tie in terms of the actual sniping process tool.
 They both did their jobs as advertised, they were easy to use, all snipes were editable and cancellable, they both kept a record of lost snipes, won snipes, and upcoming snipes, the bids were placed to within a second of accuracy etc. They just worked!

 Gixen wins out on simplicity and ease of use but Goofbid has a nicer design and some people might find the ads on Gixen too obtrusive.

 However, Gixen is FREE!
 Goofbid costs £2.99 a month and quite frankly, even if they were both free I would give a slight preference to Gixen, so it’s an easy decision:

 And there you have it – Gixen is my current recommendation for the best free eBay auction sniper!

 I hope you found this post useful and for those of you who hadn’t previously heard of snipers, I hope this gives you something to consider as we all know how important sourcing is in any business!